-Although the leaders of the two sides have agreed - at least on paper - on establishing a bi-zonal, bi-communal federation, known as the established UN parameters for a solution in Cyprus since late 1970s, this has not yet been possible.
+Although the leaders of the two sides have agreed - at least on paper - on establishing a bi-zonal, bi-communal federation, known as the established UN parameters for a solution in Cyprus since the late 1970s, this has not yet been possible.
 A federal solution - sort of a win-win in a mutual compromise - has been mostly the second choice for both sides in contrast to their respective temptation to win unilaterally.
 Winning unilaterally for Turkish Cypriots means having their own recognized independent state and solving the Cyprus problem through two recognized states in Cyprus.
 For Greek Cypriots, winning unilaterally means solving the Cyprus problem by establishing a Greek Cypriot unitary state for the whole island where the Turkish Cypriots will be a minority.
-It is quite clear that neither the stalemate has hurt both sides to the extent that they decide to give up on their respective maximalist positions - first preference - and endorse their second best option - that is a federal solution, nor the federal solution is seen as providing enough rewards to move away from their temptation to win unilaterally.
+It is quite clear that neither the stalemate has hurt both sides to the extent that they have decided to give up on their respective maximalist positions - first preference - and endorse their second best option - that is a federal solution, nor is the federal solution seen as providing enough rewards to move away from their temptation to win unilaterally.
 This is a vicious circle that constantly feeds the gap between the two leaderships as well as the gap between the public opinion of the two sides.

-The strategy of the Greek Cypriot leadership in the peace negotiations has been to spread the negotiations in time - by refusing a time-framework or a calendar for the peace negotiations, during which as an EU member state it can use the EU as leverage to put pressure on Turkey - an acceding county for EU membership - for concessions in Cyprus.
+The strategy of the Greek Cypriot leadership in the peace negotiations has been to spread out the negotiations over time.
+To do so, it has refused a timeframework or a calendar for the peace negotiations, during which as an EU member state it can use the EU as leverage to put pressure on Turkey, an acceding country for EU membership, for concessions in Cyprus.
 In other words, the Greek Cypriot side tries to get concessions from Turkey in Cyprus, such as Turkey's opening its ports to Greek Cypriot vessels or giving up territory (e.g., closed area of Varosha) to Greek Cypriots by tying these to Turkey's EU accession criteria.
-Turkey, on the other hand, does not want to give concessions before a comprehensive settlement of the Cyprus problem or before lifting of the isolations on the Turkish Cypriots on travel, education, commerce, sports and so forth, which the UN and the EU promised in 2004 after the Turkish Cypriots supported the UN peace plan, but failed to deliver.
+Therefore, the Greek Cypriot policy is quite consistent with the Greek Cypriot public opinion, which firmly stands against making concessions on some of the key negotiation issues, such as the principle of bi-zonality, property ownership, guarantorship and so forth.
+10 Turkey, on the other hand, does not want to give concessions before a comprehensive settlement of the Cyprus problem or before lifting of the isolation measures imposed upon Turkish Cypriots' travel, education, commerce, sports and so forth, which the UN and the EU promised in 2004 after the Turkish Cypriots supported the UN peace plan, but failed to deliver.
 Instead, Turkey faces a very tough accession process - if it could ever be called an accession process when more than a dozen chapters are suspended.
-This is partly because Turkey refuses to open its ports to Greek Cypriot vessels before isolations on Turkish Cypriots are lifted.
-The other side of the medallion is the fact that countries like France, Austria and Germany who do not want to see Turkey as a member of the EU precisely use Cyprus problem as an excuse to block or at least slow down Turkey's accession process.
+This is partly because Turkey refuses to open its ports to Greek Cypriot vessels before isolation measures on Turkish Cypriots are lifted.
+The other side of the coin is the fact that countries like France, Austria, and Germany who do not want to see Turkey as a member of the EU precisely use Cyprus problem as an excuse to block or at least slow down Turkey's accession process.